Pramod-Data-Eng/Real-Time-Crypto-Analytics/README.md

 # Real-Time-Crypto-Analytics
 AWS End to End Data Pipeline to analyze Global Crypto Market Pulse.

+The data flow is as follows:

+Source Data (Public API) --> AWS Lambda --> Kinesis Firehose --> S3 --> AWS Glue --> S3 --> Athena --> S3

-It involve AWS Lambda, Kinesis Firehose, AWS Glue, Athena, Step Function and S3
+AWS Step Function is used for Orchestration